zachpmanson/notes/notes/Notes/Language/Characters/Multiocular O.md

-ꙮ (U+A66E) is a Unicode character orginating from a single phrase from a version of the Book of Psalms written in an extict language, Old Church Slavonic.
+ꙮ (U+A66E) is a Unicode character originating from a single phrase from a version of the Book of Psalms written in an extinct language, Old Church Slavonic.
 It was written in 1429 and is in Russia.

 ![[book-of-psalms.jpg]]